Configuration

 optional (string, default is api.properties)

-name of the properties resource file that will contain the base-path configuration.
+name of the property resource file that will contain the base-path configuration.

 target-dir